 That part of the formula means that you've got to put aside anything that gets in the way of your seeing things simply in terms of the four noble truths.
 That takes a lot of effort.
-Sometimes the effort requires a lot of ingenuity on your part; sometimes it's just a matter of watching things, allowing them to subside on their own.
-This varies from case to case.
+Sometimes the effort requires a lot of ingenuity on your part and sometimes it's just a matter of watching things, allowing them to subside on their own.
+This is an individual matter.
 But even just watching things has an agenda.
-You're doing it because you want to understand them, or you've found that that's the most effective way of dealing with that particular problem, that particular distraction, at that particular time.
+You're doing it because you want to understand them, or you've found that that's the most effective way of dealing with that particular problem, that particular distraction.
 We deal with these things because we're here to figure out why we're creating unnecessary suffering and what we can do about it.
 Part of what we can do about it, of course, is to develop the path.

-This is where we're working specifically on the factors of right effort, right mindfulness, and right concentration.
+This is where we're working on specifically on the factors of right effort, right mindfulness, and right concentration.
 They all go together.
-And they have to be informed by right view.
-So those are the factors we've got to get going.
+And they have to be informed with right view.
+So those are the factors we've got going.
 Right view itself has an agenda: You want to comprehend suffering so that you can put an end to it.

 How does that relate to the breath?
-Because right view tells you that if you want to put an end to suffering, you need to develop right effort, right mindfulness, right concentration, and you're using the breath as a focal point for all three of these factors.
+You want to develop right effort, right mindfulness, right concentration, and you're using the breath as a focal point for all three of these factors.
 How are you going to get the mind to stay settled down with the breath?
 That's the effort right now.

 As for right mindfulness, you keep the breath in mind.
 And regardless of whatever else comes up, you try to relate it to the breath.
 Feelings come up and you relate them to the breath.
-"How does this feeling of pleasure or pain relate to the breath?
-Is it caused by the way I'm breathing?
+"How does this feeling relate to the breath?
+Is it caused by the way you're breathing?
 Or is it completely irrelevant?"
-Say that there's a pain someplace in the body: How does that relate to the breath?
+Say there's a pain some place in the body.
+How does that relate to the breath?
 Experiment a little bit to find out.
 Change the way you breathe and see if that changes the pain.
-Breathe around the pain; breathe through the pain, from the top, the bottom, from the left or right.
-Change the way you think about the pain and see what that does to the way you breathe in reference to the pain.
+Breathe around the pain; breathe through the pain.
+Change the way you think about the pain and then see what that does to the way you breathe in reference to the pain.
 There are lots of ways to experiment.
-If nothing seems to work, then you just allow the pain to be there, while you work with other issues in the body.
-Try to create a sense of well-being someplace else.
+If nothing seems to work, then you just allow the pain to be there, and work with other issues in the body.
+Try to create a sense of well being someplace else.